GitExcited/MRE-soen341projectW2024/README.md

   - PostGreSQL is easy to integrate with express.js because of available node modules made to interface with PostGreSQL databases.
   - PostGreSQL provides security features such as role-based access control, SSL encryption and more.
 - Qualitative Assessment:
-  - Strengths: PostGreSQL is known to be reliable and extensible
+  - Strengths: PostGreSQL is known to be reliable and extensible.
-  - Weaknesses: PostGreSQL can require a lot of ressources it is scaled up.
+  - Weaknesses: PostGreSQL can require a lot of ressources if it is scaled up.
-  - Use Case: Storing user information for websites
+  - Use Case: Storing user information for websites.

 ##### Jest
 - Description: Jest is a JavaScript testing framework designed to ensure correctness of any JavaScript/Typescript codebase.
 It allows for easy setup and execution of tests, and is designed to be used with React, Angular, and Vue.js.